Code-Institute-Submissions/TeachFlow/README.md

 ----------------------------
 ## Testing
+All testing documentation is stored in a separate file called TESTING.md.
+This can be accessed [here](assets/images/readme_files/TESTING.md)

 ----------------------------

 ## Deployment
 The website was hosted on Github Pages.
 It was deployed by carrying out the following steps:

 1. login into Github.